-The increased change in response depends on the current reading and the extent of the change in field.
+The increased change in the response time depends on the current reading and the extent of the change in the radiation field.
 Generally it will be less than 2 sec.

 3. Operating Instructions

 3.1.
 Preparation for Use

 Remove the instrument from the shipping container and check for any physical damage.
 In the case of damage, report it immediately to MGP Instruments.